AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

       procedure T1'Constructor (Self : in out T1; Source : T1);

-If not specified, a default copy constructor is automatically generated.
+For by-constructor types, if not specified, a default copy constructor is automatically generated.
 The implicit copy constructor will call the parent copy constructor, then copy field by field its additional components, calling component copy constructors if necessary.

 Note that, similar to the parameterless constructor, copy constructor may be explicitely or implicitely called: